Andrew Szydlo

-Andrew Zbigniew Szydlo (/ʃɪdloʊ/ SHID-low; born 1949) is a Polish chemist and chemistry teacher born in London, best known for his talks and lectures on chemistry.
+Andrew Zbigniew Szydlo (/ˈʃɪdloʊ/ SHID-low; born 1949) is a British chemist and chemistry teacher of Polish descent.
+Born in London, he is best known for his talks and lectures on chemistry.

-Early Life and Education
+Early life and education

 Szydlo was born in London, England to Polish parents, Kazimierz and Daniela (née Suchecka).
 Daniela was one of many Polish children who were forcibly expatriated to Siberia by Soviet forces in 1942, and her experiences as an orphaned child in India have been described in an interview which she gave in 2011 and also in the book Poles in India.
 Szydlo attended Ellerslie Junior Mixed School in Shepherd's Bush, followed by Latymer Upper School, and then Imperial College London and University College London.

-He holds MSc, PhD, DIC, ACGI, and is a Fellow of the Royal Society of Chemistry, of which he is also a CChem.
+He holds MSc, PhD, DIC, ACGI, and is a Fellow of the Royal Society of Chemistry.

 An expert on the history of alchemy, Szydlo is the author of the standard work on the Polish alchemist, Michael Sendivogius.
 The thesis of his book "Water that does not wet hands": The Alchemy of Michael Sendivogius, which argues that Sendivogius' role in the discovery of oxygen has not received proper attention, has won widespread acceptance within the academic community.
 He advanced this argument in a leading article for History Today, co-authored with Richard Brzezinski, entitled "A New Light on Alchemy".
 His work on seventeenth-century science is an ongoing project to which he hopes to devote further attention.

-Teaching Career
+Teaching career

 He has taught chemistry at Highgate School, an independent school in North London, since January 1975.
 He currently teaches children as part of the school's community engagement programme.
 In 2020, Szydlo was awarded a Pearson National Teaching award for Lifetime Achievement.

 In 2015 he published Schoolmaster's Diary, a photo diary celebrating four decades of school life seen through his chemistry teacher's lens.